-Google reCAPTCHA helps to protect your forms from spammers and bots.
-You can add images showing a text or picture and ask users to identify or enter the correct answer for allowing them to submit the form.
+There are different ways to add captcha protection to website forms.
+Adding an auto generated image or math question using a PHP script is an easy way.
+On other hand, the most popular Google reCAPTCHA helps to protect your forms from spammers and bots.
+You can show a checkbox for the user to select and Google will automatically show image verification when detecting suspicious activities.
+When there is a captcha image shown, users need to identify or enter the correct answer for allowing them to submit the form.
 Though this is a useful way to protect your site, sometimes it will annoy you by not showing captcha image in Google Chrome.
 In this article, we will explain some of the possible solutions to fix captcha image not showing issues in Google Chrome.
 Generally, you can follow the similar instructions in other browsers like Firefox, Edge and Safari.

 Captcha Image Not Showing

-Below is one of the login form we use with captcha.
+Below is one of the login form we use with captcha using PHP script.
 As you can see, the image did not load and showing as a broken link image in Chrome.
 On browsers like Safari, you will see a question mark indicating the failure to load captcha image.